mrazomej/phd/src/chapter_05/section_03_model.md

 -\ln (2 - \phi) + \ln P - \ln N_{NS}
   - \beta\Delta\varepsilon_p.
 $$
-With this we can set as before a Gaussian prior to constrain the ratio of the RNAP rates as
+With this, we can set as before a Gaussian prior to constrain the ratio of the RNAP rates as
 $$
 P\left(\ln \left(\frac{k^{(p)}_{\text{on}}}{k^{(p)}_{\text{off}}}\right) \right)  \propto
 \exp \left\{ - \frac{\left(\ln \left(\frac{k^{(p)}_{\text{on}}}{k^{(p)}_{\text{off}}}\right) -